Travers Stakes: Overview

-The winner of the race is presented with a blanket of carnations, which is approximately 10 feet long and requires about 1,500 flowers.
-The carnations are red and white, which are the colors of Saratoga Race Track.
-The blanket is prepared the night before the race by a Saratoga florist.
+Awards for winner

 The winner's trophy, known as the Man o' War Cup, was designed by Tiffany & Co.
 Its namesake, Man o' War, won this race in 1920.
 The trophy was won by Man o' War in a special match race in 1920 against Sir Barton, the 1919 American Triple Crown winner.
 The wife of owner Samuel Riddle donated the trophy in 1936 as the permanent award for winning the race.
 Each year, the name of the winner is inscribed on the Cup.
 A gold-plated replica is presented to the winner each year by a member of the Riddle family.

+The winner of the race is presented with a blanket of carnations, which is approximately 10 feet long and requires about 1,500 flowers and is draped over the withers of the winner.
+The blanket is red in color outlined with a fringe of white carnation and a large "T" also in white.
+The carnations are red and white, which are the colors of Saratoga Race Track.
+The blanket is prepared the night before the race by a Saratoga florist.

+Winning connections are also given a lawn jockey statue custom-painted in the silk colors of the winning owner to be displayed at the racecourse entrance for the next year.

 Since 1961, the colors of the Travers winner have been painted onto a canoe which sits on a pond in the infield.
 The canoe itself has been a fixture at the track since 1926.